 Have you got your older Mac in target disk mode?
 You’ll need to do that for Migration Assistant to work over Ethernet.
 Target disk mode tells your older Mac to act like an external drive to your newer Mac.

-And spare a thought for your old Mac.
+And spare a thought for your older Intel based Mac.
 If it’s quite old with slow internal hard drives.
 You may well be maxing out how fast those hard drives can ship your files out over Ethernet.

 Check out this article on the site on how long Migration Assistant should take.

-Use it to calculate the amount of disk space you’re using on your old Mac.
+Use it to calculate the amount of disk space you’re using on your old computer.
 And how long should take to move over via Ethernet.

 Migration Assistant Stuck On Starting Up Over USB

 There are a couple of things happening here.
 First of all most USB C cables, even the ones Apple ships with their gadgets.
 Are not the full Thunderbolt 3 or 4 spec of cables you need to use with Migration Assistant.

 And to do a direct peer to peer, Mac to Mac shift of your data via Migration Assistant you’ll need the Mac you’re moving from.
 Your older source Mac in Target Disk Mode.
 And then you should get some joy migrating over USB.